Somaiya-0/employee_management_django/README.md

 - **add_employee.html**: Extends `base.html`, form to add a new employee with dropdowns.
 - **update_employee.html**: Extends `base.html`, form to update existing employee details.

 ## Notes

-- CSRF protection is enabled for logout using a POST request.
+- Once an employee is deleted, it cannot be restored.
-- The logout button redirects users to the login page.
+- All forms have CSRF protection enabled.
-- The navbar dynamically updates based on login status and current page.
+- Hiring date must be entered or pre-filled correctly when adding or updating employees.

----
+- Blood group is stored as a coded value but displayed as a label.

 ##  Author